michaelsauter/crane/README.md

 Lift containers with ease

 ## Overview
 Crane is a little tool to orchestrate Docker containers.
-It works by reading in a `Cranefile` (a JSON file) which describes how to obtain container images and how to run them.
+It works by reading in some configuration (JSON or YAML) which describes how to obtain images and how to run the containers.
 This simplifies setting up a development environemt a lot as you don't have to bring up every container manually, remembering all the arguments you need to pass.
-By storing the `Cranefile` next to the data and the app(s) in a repository, you can easily share the whole development environment.
+By storing the configuration next to the data and the app(s) in a repository, you can easily share the whole environment.

 ## Installation
 Dowload [the latest release](https://github.com/michaelsauter/crane/releases) of `crane` and put it in your path, e.g. in `/usr/local/bin`.

-Of course, you will need to have Docker (> 0.8) installed on your system.
+Of course, you will need to have Docker (>= 0.8) installed on your system.
 If you are on OS X, I recommend using [docker-osx](https://github.com/noplay/docker-osx). [boot2docker](https://github.com/boot2docker/boot2docker) is nice, but unfortunately, it does not support bind-mounting volumes yet.

 ## Usage
 Crane is a very light wrapper around the Docker commands.
 This means that e.g. `run`, `rm`, `kill`, `start`, `stop` just call the corresponding Docker commands, but for all defined containers.
 Additionally, there are a few special commands: